Will Zywiec, PhD

 Took a brief pause after 2,259 MCNP simulations and plotted the results:

 Overall, this represents a minimum success rate of 76.18%, which isn't terrible.
-I haven't checked for failure redundancy, but I don't really care at this point because the goal is to get to 100%.
+Haven't checked for failure redundancy, but I don't really care at this point because the goal is 100%.

 October 23, 2021

-I'm building a few different MCNP simulation databases, and the input code I inherited to run these simulations is messy and fails a lot, so I thought I'd post these failures as I iteratively fix them.
+I'm building a few different MCNP simulation databases, and the input code I inherited is messy and fails a lot, so I'll be posting these failures as I iteratively fix them.
+Keywords I'm searching for: bad trouble, fatal error, impossible, wrong length, and 10 particles got lost, with maybe a few more to come.

-The rules are simple: If there are one or more unique keywords in an output file, all will be counted; however, redundant keywords in the same output file will be ignored.
+The rules are simple: if there are one or more unique keywords in an output file, all will be counted; redundant keywords in the same output file will be ignored.
 As of right now, 492 out of 10,000 simulations are finished. 🎃

 April 17, 2021

-These results are very accurate (MAE = 2.5e-04) and outperform state-of-the-art spline fitting techniques by more than one order of magnitude.
-This graph is impossible to appreciate because it's more accurate than the width of the pixel of whatever monitor it's displayed on.
+The results are very accurate (MAE = 2.5e-04) and outperform state-of-the-art spline fitting techniques by more than an order of magnitude.
+This graph is impossible to appreciate because it's more accurate than the width of a pixel on whatever monitor you're using.

 April 16, 2021

-The following graphs were from an airport TSA body scanner project, where I used R and Arena to simulate passenger queues, alarm rates, time delays, and wait times to determine how many scanners were needed to ensure less than 1% of passengers waited 30+ minutes.
-The first two sets of graphs were based on only a few simulations, which is why they appear spotty.
-These simulations were tested using real data from the Oakland International Airport.
+These next graphs are from an airport TSA body scanner project, where I used R and Arena to simulate passenger queues, alarm rates, time delays, and wait times to determine how many scanners were needed to keep under 1% of passengers waiting 30+ minutes.
+The first two sets look spotty because they were based on only a few simulations.
+All of this was tested using real data from Oakland International Airport.

-Even after switching luggage scanners in Terminal 2, the queue times of OAK are still the lowest in the nation for an airport of its size, geographic location, population density, and throughput.
+Even after switching luggage scanners in Terminal 2, OAK's queue times remain the lowest in the nation for an airport of its size, geographic location, population density, and throughput.

 May 5, 2013